CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 108.2.0.sec=in Article 19, the following paragraph is added:

 108.2.1.sec=‘4.
-When adopting delegated acts pursuant to paragraphs 1 and 2 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689, the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}, of that Regulation shall be taken into account.’ ;
+When adopting delegated acts pursuant to paragraphs 1 and 2 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689, the requirements set out in {Chapter.III.Section.2.Xref}, of that Regulation shall be taken into account.’ ;

 108.2.=[G/Z/ol-none/s1]

 108.3.0.sec=in Article 43, the following paragraph is added:

 108.3.1.sec=‘4.
-When adopting implementing acts pursuant to paragraph 1 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689, the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}, of that Regulation shall be taken into account.’;
+When adopting implementing acts pursuant to paragraph 1 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689, the requirements set out in {Chapter.III.Section.2.Xref}, of that Regulation shall be taken into account.’;

 108.3.=[G/Z/ol-none/s1]

 108.4.0.sec=in Article 47, the following paragraph is added:

 108.4.1.sec=‘3.
-When adopting delegated acts pursuant to paragraphs 1 and 2 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689, the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}, of that Regulation shall be taken into account.’;
+When adopting delegated acts pursuant to paragraphs 1 and 2 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689, the requirements set out in {Chapter.III.Section.2.Xref}, of that Regulation shall be taken into account.’;

 108.4.=[G/Z/ol-none/s1]

 108.5.0.sec=in Article 57, the following subparagraph is added:

-108.5.1.sec=‘When adopting those implementing acts concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689, the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}, of that Regulation shall be taken into account.’;
+108.5.1.sec=‘When adopting those implementing acts concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689, the requirements set out in {Chapter.III.Section.2.Xref}, of that Regulation shall be taken into account.’;

 108.5.=[G/Z/ol-none/s1]

 108.6.0.sec=in Article 58, the following paragraph is added:

 108.6.1.sec=‘3.
-When adopting delegated acts pursuant to paragraphs 1 and 2 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689, the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum}, of that Regulation shall be taken into account.’.
+When adopting delegated acts pursuant to paragraphs 1 and 2 concerning Artificial Intelligence systems which are {_safety_components} within the meaning of Regulation (EU) 2024/1689, the requirements set out in {Chapter.III.Section.2.Xref}, of that Regulation shall be taken into account.’.

 108.6.=[G/Z/ol-none/s1]